Toolkit: A Java-tron Node Maintenance Suite¶

 }

-After the migration is complete, restart the java-tron node.
+Once the migration is complete, restart your java-tron

 -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=512m \